 - Material defects

-Most property condition disclosure statements also require sellers to disclose whether or not they’ve improved the property during their tenure as owner.
+Most property condition disclosure statements also require sellers to disclose whether they’ve improved the property during their tenure as owners.

 Sellers can also include information about a property’s mineral rights and any additional disclosures in this section.

-Finally, sellers complete the property condition disclosure statements with their signatures and interested buyers sign to acknowledge receipt.
+Finally, sellers complete the property condition disclosure statements and the warranty deed with their signatures, and interested buyers sign to acknowledge receipt.

 The term “buyer beware” refers to a policy upheld in states mentioned above that generally do not hold sellers accountable for property disclosure statement oversights.